Zhuang people: Gender

 Originally Zhuang society was more egalitarian and female shamans such as A Nong were respected.
 Families traced their lineage through both male and female members.
 Men engaged in child rearing and often moved into their wives' families rather than establish their own.
 Men believed that their wives regularly dosed them with an elixir called the Wugu that would kill them if they were unfaithful.
 Courting was carried out in a song festival where intended marriage partners responded to each other in rhyme and meter.

 At some point Zhuang customs became more patrilineal as they absorbed more Han customs.
-Families began tracing their lineage through only men.
+Families began tracing their lineage only through men.
 Marriage was decided through horoscopes to match older men and younger women.
 The wife moved in with the husband upon marriage.
 Children's names were decided by their maternal uncles, who had the role of ritual support during marriage ceremonies and their parents' funerals.
 There was also a preference for boys to marry their maternal cousins.